LBNL-ETA/MSWH/paper.md

 Our primary motivation to develop a new software was the combination of the following factors:

-* the level of detail
+* The level of detail
-* the required simulation time
+* The required simulation time
-* simplicity of integration within the larger life-cycle cost framework as presented in @Grahovac:2020 and @Coughlin:2020
+* Simplicity of integration within the larger life-cycle cost framework as presented in @Grahovac:2020 and @Coughlin:2020

 Modelica buildings library @Wetter:2014 satisfies and exceeds the level of detail but proves too detailed and thus slow for our particular application.
 SAM tool [@Blair:2014] has a good level of detail, provides most of the system models that we needed but for our purposes proves not flexible enough in terms of modifying the system configuration, automating the size scaling and embedding it into our custom life-cycle cost framework.